Privacy Policy

 privacy@syncroly.co

-If you are a Patient User with questions about your health information, you may also contact the healthcare provider who referred you, as they are the Covered Entity responsible for decisions about your PHI under HIPAA.
+If you are a Referred Individual with questions about your information, you may also contact the provider who referred you.
+For healthcare referrals, the referring provider is the Covered Entity responsible for decisions about your PHI under HIPAA.

 For information about our terms of use, see our Terms of Service.
 For our HIPAA obligations, see our Business Associate Agreement.